 - Grow additional revenue, especially around peak seasonal shopping periods

 However, managing B2B and B2C online storefronts at the same time isn’t easy, especially if you don’t have a commerce platform which supports both models.
 Attempting to do this with OS1 would require extensive–and costly–custom development.
-Magento Commerce, on the other hand, is ideal for hybrid businesses as it allows you to:
+Adobe Commerce (Magento), on the other hand, is ideal for hybrid businesses as it allows you to:

 - Simplify your commerce technology stack, streamlining maintenance processes using fewer team members

 - Manage multiple stores and product listings from a single admin

 - Quickly and efficiently introduce new B2B and B2C products to market